blockninja124/valkyrien-ship-modifier/README.md

 ### From .exe

-You can find .exe artifact files, compiled with pyinstaller, from the latest github "build" action.
+You can find .exe artifact files, compiled with pyinstaller, from the latest [github build action](https://github.com/blockninja124/valkyrien-ship-modifier/actions/workflows/build.yml).
+Download the .zip that corresponds to your OS (Mac doesn't work, idk why), unzip it, and run the file inside.
+Windows defender/your antivirus may flag it as unknown publisher.
+Simply hit "more info"/"advanced" to bypass this.
+(If you don't trust me, run it from source, or not at all)

 ## Usage